MarcoCrepaldi-iit/mOISC-dRISC/README.md

 Copyiright (C) 2020-2021 Marco Crepaldi, Istituto Italiano di Tecnologia (www.iit.it), Electronic Design Laboratory (https://edl.iit.it)

-This software is *experimental*, we have not implemented all LLVM-IR commands, and it works for simple programs.
+This software is *experimental*, we have not implemented all LLVM-IR instructions, and it works for simple programs.
 This software is only a starting point to devise more complex projects/architectures.
 This code is the output of an our internal research project involving OISC.

 ## Prerequisites